Quantum Subdivision Capacities and Continuous-time Quantum Coding: Quantum subdivision capacity with continuous semigroup add-ons

 The rate of the scheme constructed this way can be seen to be $\tilde{R}=\frac{R}{1+\delta m} = \frac{\log\lb d\rb - \delta}{1+\delta m}$.
 The numerator is the rate with which the information is encoded in the information carrying system and the denominator is increased by $\delta m$, which corresponds to the additional channel uses needed to carry the auxiliary system.

-Now we have to define the subdivision coding scheme described above properly and show that the error, see equation (\ref{equ:CodingSubdivisionCap}), vanishes for $\nu\ra\infty$.
+We have to define the subdivision coding scheme described above properly and show that the error, see equation (\ref{equ:CodingSubdivisionCap}), vanishes for $\nu\ra\infty$.
 Note that we hold the number of subdivisions $K$ in Definition \ref{defn:SubdivisionCap} fixed since the beginning of the proof.
 In the following take sequences $\lb n_\nu\rb_\nu$ and $\lb m_\nu\rb_\nu$, see Definition \ref{defn:SubdivisionCap}, defined as $n_\nu := R\nu$ and $m_\nu := \nu\lb 1+\delta m\rb$.

-Note that the size of the auxiliary system $d^{\nu\delta m}$ is enough to hold the auxiliary states $\l|\tilde{\phi}_\nu\rk$ used to implement the decoding operations, see (\ref{equ:DecodUni}), on the information carrying system.
+Also note that the size of the auxiliary system $d^{\nu\delta m}$ is enough to hold the auxiliary states $\l|\tilde{\phi}_\nu\rk$ used to implement the decoding operations, see (\ref{equ:DecodUni}), on the information carrying system.
 By inspecting Equation (\ref{equ:DecodUni}) it is clear, that after applying the decoding operation a system of size $d_{E^\nu_\delta} = 2^{\nu\delta (1+c)}$ will be free from information.
 This system is large enough to contain the pure state $\l|\phi_\nu\rk\in\C^{2^{\nu\delta}}$ used to implement the encoding operation via a unitary, see (\ref{equ:EncodUni}).
 Thus we can assume

 for unitary maps $\Um_\nu^e: \M_{2^{R\nu}}\otimes \M_{2^{\nu\delta (1+c)}}\ra \M_{d^\nu}\otimes \M_{d^{\nu\delta m}}$ and pure auxiliary states $\l|\phi^e_\nu\rk\in \C^{2^{\nu\delta (1+c)}}$, which just extends the states $\l|\phi_\nu\rk$ from above.
 We may also assume